TrishaSrikanth-459/DeployStega/docs/architecture_overview.md

 ---

+### routing_trace_record.py

+Defines the canonical representation of a single routing action.

+A `RoutingTraceRecord` corresponds to one resolver decision as it would appear in logs:
+- role (`sender` or `receiver`)
+- epoch index
+- artifact class
+- artifact identifier tuple
+- concrete GitHub URL
+- optional timestamp and metadata

+#### Responsibilities:
+- Parse routing traces from JSONL
+- Validate required fields
+- Normalize identifiers into immutable tuples
+- Preserve exact URL strings

+This module performs no interpretation and no aggregation.
+It exists solely to establish a stable, typed boundary between routing output and dataset construction.

+---

+### routing_trace_to_interaction.py

+Converts routing records into log-level interaction objects.

+#### Responsibilities:
+- Map each `RoutingTraceRecord` → `InteractionEvent`
+- Encode artifact identity in a stable, extractor-friendly format
+- Attach routing metadata (URL, epoch, role) immutably
+- Group events by user (typically `sender` vs. `receiver`)
+- Construct `InteractionTrace` objects

+If routing traces lack timestamps, this module can:
+- Deterministically synthesize timestamps from epoch structure (pure scaffolding, not behavioral modeling)

+This file is the only place where routing output becomes adversary-observable log events.

+---

+### build_neighboring_dataset_from_routing.py

+Bridges routing traces into the DP-style dataset abstraction.

+## Responsibilities:
+- Convert routing trace JSONL → `InteractionTrace`s
+- Assemble a `BenignDataset` from existing traces
+- Construct a `NeighboringDataset` by replacing exactly k user traces
+- Enforce:
+  - immutability
+  - index validity
+  - exact-k replacement semantics

+### This module ensures:
+- Dataset size is unchanged
+- Only per-user traces differ between D and D′
+- Feature extractors remain dataset-agnostic

 ## Routing and Feasibility (`routing/`)

 The `routing` package defines **how sender and receiver interact with platform artifacts** while preserving identifier stability and behavioral plausibility.